linux-system-roles/logging/README.md

     * `remote` - remote inputs configuring inputs from the other logging system over network.
     * `ovirt` - ovirt inputs configuring inputs from the oVirt system.
   - `logging_outputs` - List of logging outputs dictionary to specify output types.
     * `elasticsearch` - elasticsearch outputs configuring outputs to elasticsearch.
+It is available only when the input is `ovirt`.
     * `files` - files outputs configuring outputs to the local files.
     * `forwards` - forwards outputs configuring outputs to the other logging system.
     * `remote_files` - remote files outputs configuring outputs from the other logging system to the local files.